blocktransfer/reg-publications/examinations/response-8/response-8.md

 I  find this single public-policy  rrpecedence Judiciously relevant  on  the basis of limited past TA operational controls , especialyl  those droppped from June 12th's "regulatyr reset."[^rr-osc] fro time, I'll elaborate on two of  the policy choices impliccated in meeting remarks over ta ijtnenral protections.
 In contemplating these ideas, I have  to  ask myself, :"might clear, public rules on GitHub Solicit trust?"

+[^totla-ccontrol]: I commented extensively on the horendous unilateral authority implicit in the design of DTCC Digital Assets ("DA"), _available at_ https://lnns.co/O8NUZfc1KGe. _See also_ blog post published the day Dave reahed out to begin the  examination process, subtitled with  a  critiqe  on "keeping control centralized" in whaat the title purports is aa master plan for unchecked power, _available at_ https://genfinity.io/2025/04/30/dtcc-on-chain-patent-global-finance-takeover.
+THe author repsondds to a patent application from DTCC which substantially mimics my own, albeit with mucch less public transprency.
+Should we really alow complex widespread rollout for dozens of untested proprietary conteracts without a mucch as even an Advanced Notice?

+proponenets o f DTCC-DA  have remarked that  non-NMS optikons are insecure `parallle/side markets` without  investor protections

+offer through  a decentralized frmaework  for  decentralized market

+purport ot  uspport  competition (the exchanges, direct  callout  of monoppoily staturing wihtout duoipoly citation)

+while  supporting, endorsing, and integrating  DTCC-DA's central  control _See_ _supra_ note [^totla-ccontrol]

+[^rin]: _See_ statmenet  on the o ublic release  pof tSpring's regulatory  fglexability agenda  from Chair Atkins earlier this month, _available at_ https://www.sec.gov/newsroom/speeches-statements/atkins-2025-regulatory-agenda-090425.
+The agenda item in RIN 3235-AL55 offers a uniqeu opporruntiy for "simplifying pathways for raising capital and investor access to private businesses."
+I sincerely  appreciate its reitroduction and agree with all processing designations elected brilliantly.

+[^pprev-psure]: _See_ DA's  encompasssing grasp opn financial  instutions and investable  assets  in the TAR letter at § II.D.1 ¶¶ 8, 13, and 16–18.
+Should we  contnue handing American savings andd retirments i nto the opaque custody of an  entity which is alreaddy  too big to fail ?
+Suuch view was explicitly  eloquated by the author of the patent in coprated by refernce in  _Id._ _See, e.g,_ substantiated professionals supporting critiqes of singular custody nomiinees with both industry and academic evidence  pointing to yet anther  public bailout in TAR letter nn.
+51, 106, and 143–145.

+[^dtmnd]: At  least  for  proposed items with a defined legal authortity  from _supra_ note {{^rin}}, with one important safe-harbor  consideration citing basis in 57 rules. _See also_ the specific trasnsf-eragnet  item, _available at_ https://www.reginfo.gov/public/do/eAgendaViewRule?pubId=202504&RIN=3235-AL55.
+With legislative standing frp,m the NMS Statute, might  we have a  greater burnedon of investigation than standard notice and commenting?
+Again, subparagraph (f)(2)(A)(ii) spells out hte need  for enhanced FAC review "in the absence of a uniform rule" for saafety.;

+[^rr-osc]: This has b een one colloquial refernce  ot the 14 dropped rule changes within online p rofessional circles, refering the derefulatory staff actions at, _available at_ https://www.sec.gov/files/rules/final/2025/33-11377.pdf. _See also generally_ Commissioner Atkin's remarks  that this _is_ (*emphasis orginally thoughp9tu publications) a new day at the agency, wwhich is  great.
+I'll keep this citation short to keep focus  on  the direct  action changes above,  which  stouched some very significant policy items from the klast  Administration.
+Extraordinary  cmmitment to free markets.

 ##### SCI

+When I toured Geoprgia Tech in high school, thje student guide made  great efforts  to point out hte Klaus Advanced Computing Building, one of the  more striking buildigs o n ccampuswhere I  attended  many graduate  cryptogrpahy classes.  chris Klaus also happened to  be a  leading donor proponent of CREATE-X,  the  euntrperneeur incubation and promotion program discussed in our first two meetings.[^createx] The guidde tol us about how Klaus dropped out to persue his cybersecurity  startup, which sold  to IBM for over $2,000,000,000.[^inflation]

+In my  early-action appliation top Tech, I explicitly mentioned the program in terms of my first blockchain startup, mMMonerAds.[^man-relevance]

 we  havce now  a complex override  of a lot including Reg SCI changes "SEC emphasized that as market structure evolved, systemic risk also extended beyond traditional exchanges and clearing agencies." and  then droopping TA  cybersecuriyty

+[^createx]: THe program itemslf acted as a typical startup  incubator  with experienced  indsutry mentors.
+To  the  extent it relates  to t his Exma,  it  included the oipportunity to contnually  pitch investors.
+While  I alwyas new  the  shares would need to reside in a nonprofit, I played along with these charades.
+This experiinec gave me respect  for small-business cpaital formatioon, as Donna commented on July 15th.

+[^inflation]: Inn 2025  dollars.

+[^man-relevance]: I cited these years ofexperience in our first meeting as background for the remote-dirst organizatioonal design which I understand to  best efficiently  orgnazie a free-software working community.